The Distortion of Binomial Voting Defies Expectation

-\begin{proof} First, note that by the linearity of expectation $\E[\SW(j, \bsigma)] = \sum_{i=1}^n \E[u_{ij}]= n\mu$ for all $j$.
+Furthermore, the maximum expected social welfare alternative must have expected social welfare at least as large as the average expected social welfare across all alternatives.
+This implies that there must exist some $j$ such that

 Therefore, the alternative selected by the expected welfare maximizing rule must have expected social welfare of at least $n\mu$.
-Therefore, using the fact that no alternative can have social welfare of greater than $nB$,
+Therefore, using the fact that no alternative can have social welfare of greater than $n$,

 \end{proof}

 The below is a purely technical lemma. \begin{lemma} If $X_1,...,X_m$ are i.i.d.\ draws from a continuously differentiable distribution with cdf $F$.
 Suppose that $\frac{dF(x)}{dx} > 0$ for all $x$.
 Then for every $s_\epsilon > 0$ there exists $M$ such that for every $m > M$ and for every $j$,